Natural Whole Foods Cooking & Macrobiotic Kitchen

 Macrobiotic - A Diet and lifestyle For a Healthy and Peaceful World

-The goals of Macrobiotics are the realization of planetary health and happiness, world peace and human evolution.
+The goals of Macrobiotic are the realization of planetary health and happiness, world peace and human evolution.

 Macrobiotic, derived from the Greek word macrobios (large life), is associated worldwide with living and eating in harmony with nature.
 Macrobiotics embraces the 5,000-year-old philosophy of yin and yang, wherein yin represents expanding energy and yang contracting energy.
 Yin and yang are the building blocks found in all phenomena in varying proportion.
-Scholars have classified the relationship of yin and yang in many phenomena, including food groups, body types, organs and meridians.
+Scholars have classified the relationship of yin and yang in many phenomena, including: season, food groups, body types, organs and meridians and so forth.

 What is a macrobiotic diet?